 Types of order

-There are two types of order that you can place for a buying/selling of shares in the share market:
+There are two types of orders that you can place for the buying/selling of shares in the share market:

 - Market Order: It is the order when the stocks are bought/sold at the market price and is executed instantaneously.
 For example, assume that you want to buy ten stocks of a company that is currently trading at the market price of Rs 90.
 When you place the market order, you will buy the stocks at the market price i.e. Rs 90.

 - Limit Order: This order refers to buying or selling stocks at a limited price.
 For the same example stated above, let’s assume that now you want to buy the stocks at Rs 88.
 Then you can place a limit order and once the market price of the stock falls to Rs 88, the order is executed.

 The market order is instantaneous whereas limit orders occur depending on the fulfillment of supply and demand.